Rowland Hill (MP)

-He is remembered as the "First Protestant Lord Mayor of London" (1549–1550).
+Hill is remembered as the first Protestant Lord Mayor of London (1549–1550).
 A prominent figure during the reigns of four Tudor monarchs, he was instrumental in the political and religious shifts of the English Reformation.

-Hill's legacy is also defined by his extensive charitable works and patronage of the arts.
+His legacy is defined by his extensive charitable works, his patronage of the arts, and his status as the likely inspiration for the character "Old Sir Rowland" in William Shakespeare's play As You Like It.